Formulas for the eigendiscriminants of ternary and quaternary forms: Eigendiscriminants of quaternary forms

 which is primitive, and the two other resultants on the right-hand side of \eqref{eq:lasteq} are also primitive polynomials.
 Therefore, $\Res(\overline{\delta_{01}}^{(3)},\overline{\delta_{12}}^{(3)},\overline{\psi_2}^{(3)})$ is a primitive polynomial and the theorem is proved. \end{proof}

-Similarly to Theorem \ref{thm:n=3}, Theorem \ref{thm:n=4} yields a universal formula which remains valid under any specialization of $\Psi$.
-It also allows to set the sign of $\Delta_{4,d}$ by relying on the normalizations of the resultants and discriminants and we also have the following invariance property as a consequence of the invariance properties of resultants and discriminants.
+Similarly to Theorem \ref{thm:n=3}, Theorem \ref{thm:n=4} yields a universal formula which has interesting consequences for the eigendiscriminant.
+Thus, it allows to set the sign of $\Delta_{4,d}$ by relying on the normalizations of resultants and discriminants and we also get the following invariance property under the canonical action of $\mathrm{GL}_4$.

 \begin{cor} Let $R$ be a commutative ring, $\Phi$ a rational map from $\PP^3_R$ to itself defined by polynomials of degree $d-1$ and $\varphi=[c_{i,j}]_{0\leq i,j\leq 3}$ be a matrix with entries in $R$.
 Then,